hotwax/oms-documentation/documents/retail-operations/order-management/troubleshooting/order-import.md

    - Correct the email address to adhere to the standard format.

 2. **Save Edited JSON:**
-   - Save the changes made to the JSON file.
+   - `Save` the changes made to the JSON file.

 3. **Re-import Order:**
-   - Attempt to re-import the corrected order into HotWax Commerce.
-   - If within the job execution time (generally 15 minutes), the import order job should automatically import the order.
+   - If an error is resolved within the job execution time (generally 15 minutes), the import order job should automatically import the order.
    - Otherwise, manually import the order by navigating to MDM / EXIM > Shopify Jobs > Import Shopify Orders, select Shopify Config, write the Shopify Order IDs, and run the job.

 4. **Verify Successful Import:**